-In the stock subtask, there are three types of rice balls.
+In the stock task, there are three types of rice balls.
 In the stock and disposal task, there are three types of rice balls, two types of lunch boxes, and one each of sandwich, coleslaw, salad stick, and drink pack, for a total of nine types of items.
 Examples of each item are outlined below.
 The competition organizers will prepare the items.
 Please note that some of these products may not be used for the task on the day of the challenge due to changes in the product availability.
 Alternative items with similar specifications will be used in the event of a change.
-These changes will be announced on the official website of the competition.
+These changes will be announced.